WordPress/gutenberg/packages/scripts/README.md

 * `npm start` - starts the build for development.
 * `npm run start:custom` - starts the build for development which contains two entry points and a custom output folder.
 Paths for custom entry points are relative to the project root.

+This script automatically use the optimized config but sometimes you may want to specify some custom options:
+* `--webpack-no-externals` – disables scripts' assets generation, and omits the list of default externals.
+* `--webpack-bundle-analyzer` – enables visualization for the size of webpack output files with an interactive zoomable treemap.
+* `--webpack--devtool` – controls how source maps are generated.
+See options at https://webpack.js.org/configuration/devtool/#devtool.

 #### Advanced information